cajuncoding/FlurlGraphQL/README.md

             PropertyNamingPolicy = JsonNamingPolicy.CamelCase,
             DefaultIgnoreCondition = JsonIgnoreCondition.WhenWritingNull,
             WriteIndented = true,
-            //NOTE: THIS settings will not actually have any effect as the Framework always switches it ON to enable `case insensitive` processing.
+            //NOTE: THIS settings will not actually have any effect as the FlurlGraphQL framework always switches it ON to enable `case insensitive` processing.
             //      This is due to the fact that GraphQL Json and C# often have different naming conventions for the Json so the vast majority of requests
             //      would fail if not enabled automatically!
             PropertyNameCaseInsensitive = true